Conventional Versus FHA Loan And Which Loan Program Is Best

 One of the features that an FHA loan offers is it allows non-occupant co-borrowers.

-- Under HUD Guidelines, non occupant co-borrowers can be added to the main borrower to qualify for income for those that have high debt to income ratios
+Under HUD Guidelines, non occupant co-borrowers can be added to the main borrower to qualify for income for those that have high debt to income ratios.
+However, under HUD Guidelines, non-occupant co-borrowers need to be related to the main borrower by law, marriage, blood for 3.5% down payment FHA Loans.

 If the non-occupant co-borrower is not related to the main borrower by law, marriage, blood, then the home buyer can still add them but 25% down payment is required versus 3.5%.